 \section{Introduction}

-We follow the ideas developed and collected in \cite{GS} to write down explicitly the Hopf 2-cocycles involved in the classification results of pointed and copointed Hopf algebras.
+We follow the ideas developed and collected in \cite{GS} to write down explicitly the Hopf 2-cocycles involved in the classification results of pointed and copointed Hopf algebras over the symmetric group $\s_3$.
+We show that these cocycles cannot be generically obtained as exponentials of Hochschild 2-cocycles, which justifies this explicit computation for a better understanding of these objects.
 We refer the reader to {\it loc.cit.}~for a thorough introduction to this program.
-In this article we shall focus on the symmetric group $\s_3$.
+As well,

 Finite-dimensional pointed and copointed Hopf algebras over $\s_3$ arise as deformations of the Fomin-Kirillov algebra $\fk_3$ over $\k\s_3$ and $\k^{\s_3}$, respectively.
-This is the quadratic algebra generated by variables $x_0,x_1,x_2$ and relations
+Recall that $\fk_3$ denotes the quadratic algebra generated by variables $x_0,x_1,x_2$ and relations